Who We Are

 Our Vision for Serving

-This belief and calling has led us to a different expression of worship every Second Sunday.
-On those Sundays, instead of sitting in chairs, we “offer ourselves as living sacrifices to the world.
+That's why every second weekend we “offer ourselves as living sacrifices to the world.
 This becomes our spiritual act of worship.”
 (Romans 12:2)